sinonjs/fake-timers/Readme.md

 # Lolex [![Build Status](https://secure.travis-ci.org/sinonjs/lolex.png)](http://travis-ci.org/sinonjs/lolex) [![bitHound Overall Score](https://www.bithound.io/github/sinonjs/lolex/badges/score.svg)](https://www.bithound.io/github/sinonjs/lolex)

-JavaScript implementation of the timer APIs; `setTimeout`, `clearTimeout`, `setImmediate`, `clearImmediate`, `setInterval` and `clearInterval`, along with a clock instance that controls the flow of time.
+JavaScript implementation of the timer APIs; `setTimeout`, `clearTimeout`, `setImmediate`, `clearImmediate`, `setInterval`, `clearInterval`, `requestAnimationFrame`, and `clearAnimationFrame`, along with a clock instance that controls the flow of time.
 Lolex also provides a `Date` implementation that gets its time from the clock.

 In addition in browser environment lolex provides a `performance` implementation that gets its time from the clock.
 In Node environments lolex provides a `nextTick` implementation that is synchronized with the clock - and a `process.hrtime` shim that works with the clock.

 Lolex can be used to simulate passing time in automated tests and other situations where you want the scheduling semantics, but don't want to actually wait (however, from version 2.0 lolex supports those of you who would like to wait too).

 Lolex is extracted from [Sinon.JS](https://github.com/sinonjs/sinon.js).